 Time tracking software can help businesses keep track of employee hours, overtime and other time-related expenses.
 Managers can easily tell which employees have fulfilled their working shifts and compare this to the expected amount.
 In doing so, you can cut costs by identifying and combating ‘time theft’, i.e. when employees are paid for hours they didn’t work.

+Time-related data can then be used to generate invoices, pay employees and manage expenses, reducing the risk of errors and improving the accuracy of payroll and financial reporting.
 Not to mention that time is of the essence in the relentlessly fast-moving world of hospitality.
-By automating and digitising these manual tasks associated with time management, managers gain valuable hours that can be spent on prioritising customer satisfaction.
-Focus can also be directed towards improving workplace efficiency to reduce operating costs and boost bottom line.
+Automating and digitizing manual time management tasks gives managers valuable hours to prioritize customer satisfaction.
+They can also focus on improving workplace efficiency to reduce operating costs and boost the bottom line.